MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Added pages: Audience, Page Load, Blog, Glossary
 - Expanded the Device page
 - Temporary removed linkings from top navigation to avoid confusion when you copy the report and navigation items still linked to the original report
-- Tens small improvements to layout and charts
+- Tens of smaller improvements were made to layout and charts

 ### Version 1.0